 For that matter, even if record delimiter is present in the metadata, if we get a parsing error we might want to try a different record delimiter just to be more accepting of real-world input, and again post a worning that the metadata wasn't consistent with the data so we used a different delimiter.

 In addition, we probably need to incorporate the data manager lib into Kepler now that it is more mature, so that all of these sorts of parsing decisions are incorporated in a single, well-maintained library.
 This would obviously be a big refactor for Kepler (but was our original internt with the datamanager lib).

-#6 Updated by ben leinfelder about 11 years ago
+#6 Updated by ben leinfelder over 13 years ago

 We can display the message when the metadata is first parsed.
 Right now I have it as a MessageHandler warning for each entity in the datapackage.
 We can relax this to only show once if any of the entities in the datapackage have unspecified record delimiters.

 Note that the EML is parsed when you either drag the EML actor from the data search results or just open a workflow with an EML actor on the stage.
 So you'll get the message every time you open the workflow or use the that actor with nonspecific metadata.

 Also - some of these IPCC datasets are quite large and take a while to be crammed into table cells.
 Might want to revisit a Preview that is just the content of the data file (I'm not super keen on this idea, however).

 #8 Updated by Dan Higgins over 13 years ago

 It should be noted that the IPCC data that originally started this error is not the more common database type table.
 It is really a spatial grid with numrows x numcols of data. (actually it is a set of such 2D grids, but that is not too important here).
 Note that it does NOT have numcols of values on each ascii line.
 It actually has only 10.
 So the numrows and numcols are logical values not the physical values of the file format.
 (The only requirement is the the product of numrows x numcols is the total number of values).